TITLE Associate Director, Admissions - Operations and Systems

 Education: A bachelor’s degree is required; a master’s degree is preferred.

-Skills: Excellent verbal and written communications skills are required.
-The ability to understand, interpret, and analyze data and the business process needs of integrated functions in a complex administrative business system is required.
+Skills: Excellent verbal and written communication skills are required.
+The ability to understand, interpret, and analyze data and the business process needs of the integrated functions of a complex administrative business system is required.
 The ability to translate data and business process needs between end users and programmers is required.
-Competency in the use of query tools and application software is required.
+Competency in the use of query tools and software utilized to collect and process applicant data is required.
 Effective supervisory skills are required.
 Customer service skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Some data entry is required.
 Light lifting on an infrequent basis is required.

-License: Must have a valid Missouri driver's license.
+License: The ability to obtain a valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Administers the University's undergraduate admission policy by reviewing the academic credentials of applicants, advising students not qualified for admission regarding alternatives, and recommending exceptions to senior administrators when appropriate.
+3. Ensures compliance with the University’s undergraduate admission policy by supervising a team of admission evaluators trained to review and authenticate the academic credentials of applicants, determine course equivalencies, and counsel students and their families regarding admission criteria and alternatives and recommends exceptions to senior administrators when appropriated.

-5. Supports University student recruitment efforts by understanding the data stored in the student database, maintaining the integrity of the data entered into the database, and understanding and properly using the data extracted from the student database.
+5. Supports University student recruitment efforts by understanding the data stored in the student information systems database tables, and maintains the integrity of the data entered into the database.

-6. Provides data required to meet the Office of Admissions’ needs by using query management tools, researching data requests, and working with Computer Services and Enrollment Management staff to develop queries and reports to meet the needs of departments and offices for data to support enrollment goals and recruitment initiatives.
+6. Provides the data required to meet the needs of the Office of Admissions by using query management tools, researching data requests, and working with Computer Services and Enrollment Management staff in support enrollment goals and recruitment initiatives.

-7. Supports efforts to develop processes to avoid duplication of student records by understanding how each University department affects student records and working with University departments in resolving issues related to duplicated student records.
+7. Supports efforts to develop processes to avoid duplication of student records by understanding how each University department affects records stored in the database and works with other University departments to resolve issues related to duplicated student records.

 9. Represents the Office of Admissions by serving on various University committees and participating in appropriate state and national professional organizations.

-10. Ensures the efficiency of admission procedures by developing and maintaining procedures manuals for admission system users, coordinating informational updates with other administrative offices which use the admission system, and developing and managing enhanced admission services through technology such as the internet and electronic data interchange.
+11. Ensures the efficiency of admission procedures by developing and maintaining procedure manuals for admission system users, coordinating informational updates with other administrative offices that use the admission system, and developing and managing enhanced admission services via technical tools.

-16. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Assistant Vice President for Student Affairs-Enrollment Management and Services.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Admissions.

-17. Contributes to the success of the Office of Admissions by advising and assisting the Assistant Vice President for Student Affairs-Enrollment Management and Services in all aspects relating to the recruitment and admission of undergraduate students and by performing all other essential duties as assigned.
+15. Contributes to the success of the Office of Admissions by advising and assisting the Director of Admissions in all aspects relating to the recruitment and admission of undergraduate students and by performing all other essential duties as assigned.

-The Assistant Director of Admissions-Office Operations is supervised by the Assistant Vice President and Director of Admissions and supervises full-time employees, as well as part-time and student employees.
+The Associate Director, Admissions – Operations and Systems is supervised by the Director of Admissions and supervises full-time employees and part-time and student employees.

 OFFICE OF HUMAN RESOURCES